-In the M.Ed. in Reading and Writing program, participants enter as members of a cohort and progress through the program in a sequenced manner.
-The program consists of 38 hours of coursework and field experiences.
-The program is selective and intense, offering well-qualified and motivated individuals the opportunity to develop a high level of expertise in teaching reading and writing and prepare for leadership positions in bringing evidence-based practices in reading and writing to their campuses.
+Participants enter as members of a cohort and progress in a sequenced manner through the required 38 hours of coursework and field experiences.
+The program is selective and intense, offering well-qualified and motivated individuals the opportunity to develop a high level of expertise in teaching reading and writing and to prepare for leadership positions in bringing evidence-based practices in reading and writing to their campuses.
 The structure of the program is designed to accommodate practicing teachers.
 New cohorts will begin in the fall term.
-Students based in the Dallas-Fort Worth area will take classes at the SMU main campus and Plano campus.
-Students based near Houston will take classes at the Neuhaus Education Center in Bellaire, Texas.